Commercial offshore diving: Saturation diving

 Saturation diving is one way to reduce the overall risk to the diver while improving productivity.
 It is a very expensive, fairly hazardous and high-tech way of controlling risk economically.
 This apparent contradiction can be explained by the amount of time the diver can spend working productively for the time spent decompressing.

 The time required for decompression depends on the exposure pressure and duration, but it reaches a maximum for a given depth when the diver is saturated with inert gas at that depth.

 During decompression there is a risk of decompression sickness, which is, as a general rule, reduced by decompressing more slowly.
 In-water decompression can only be tolerated for relatively short periods, as it exposes the diver to other hazards, some of them proportional to the duration, so decompression in a dry chamber is preferred.
 Preferably the chamber can be removed from the water during decompression, for further reduction of exposure to hazards, so the chamber must be pressurised.
 This chamber should be reasonably small to keep down the cost of deployment, so it is an advantage to transfer the divers into a more spacious and comfortable chamber on the surface platform, which also allows the bell to be used for the next shift while the first divers are decompressing.

-The procedure described so far is known as bell bounce diving, and it is used for work where the amount of time spent at depth is relatively short.
+The procedure described so far is known as bell bounce diving, or transfer under pressure (TUP) diving, and it is used for work where the amount of time spent at depth is relatively short.
 When the time spent decompressing would exceed the time between shifts, the diver would be more profitably employed underwater, and the time in the chamber would be less risky if the diver was not being decompressed, so a larger set of chambers can be used, in which the divers spend off-shift time under the same pressure they will experience at the underwater worksite.
 At the end of the job they are all decompressed together slowly, but the total time in decompression is reduced.
 This is cost-effective and puts the divers at less risk of decompression sickness than bounce diving for the same amount of time at the worksite.

 The personal diving equipment used by saturation divers is similar to that used by surface supplied divers, with the addition of the closed bell and saturation system.
 The longer deeper dives and helium based breathing gases expose the saturation diver to greater heat loss, so hot-water suits are more likely to be used, and the cost of the helium makes it more likely that breathing gas reclaim systems will be used.
 These are systems where the exhaled gas is piped back to the surface for recycling.